ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

   - Path args and token must agree on context ID and file ID

 #### Upload Orchestration Service:
-- `GET /contexts/{context_id}`: Retrieve an `UploadContext` by ID
+- `GET /cases/{case_id}`: Retrieve a `DataUploadCase` by ID
-  - Signs a `ViewUploadContextWorkOrder` token and relays request to UCS
-- `POST /contexts`: Create a new `UploadContext` and grant a claim for it for a user
+- `POST /cases`: Create a new `DataUploadCase`
   - Requires Data Steward Role
-  - Signs a `CreateUploadWorkOrder` token and relays request to the UCS
+  - Signs a `CreateUploadContextWorkOrder` token and sends request to the UCS
-  - Returns the ID of the newly created `UploadContext`
+  - Returns the ID of the newly created `DataUploadCase`
-- `PATCH /contexts/{context_id}`: Update the state of an `UploadContext`
+- `PATCH /cases/{case_id}`: Update the state of a `DataUploadCase`
-  - Requires Data Steward Role *or* valid claim to the context
+  - Requires Data Steward Role *or* valid claim to the `DataUploadCase`
     - Only Data Stewards can do `LOCKED` -> `CLOSED` or `LOCKED` -> `OPEN`
     - Users are allowed to do `OPEN` -> `LOCKED`
   - Request body must include the properties to update.
 Empty body has no effect.
-  - Signs an `UpdateUploadContextWorkOrder` token and calls the matching UCS endpoint
+  - Signs an `ChangeUploadContextWorkOrder` token and calls the matching UCS endpoint if the request involves toggling the `UploadContext`'s mutability
 - `POST /access`: Grant user access to an `UploadContext`
   - Requires Data Steward Role
-  - Instructs the CRS to create a new claim for each specified user
+  - Instructs the CRS to create a new claim for the specified user
   - Request body must contain:
     - `UploadContext` ID
     - User ID
     - IVA ID
     - Any other pertinent information, such as access expiration date.
   - Browsing for and revoking claims can be done through the upcoming Claims Browser
-- `GET /contexts/{context_id}/uploads`: Retrieve list of file IDs for context
+- `GET /cases/{case_id}/uploads`: Retrieve list of file IDs for `DataUploadCase`
-  - Signs a `ViewUploadContextWorkOrder` token and calls matching UCS endpoint
+  - Signs a `ListFilesWorkOrder` token and calls matching UCS endpoint

 #### Work Package Service:
 - `GET /users/{user_id}/contexts`: List all `UploadContext` IDs available to the user